-While researching your landscaping project, you might have come across a term hardscaping.
+While researching your landscaping Sydney project, you might have come across a term hardscaping.
 Didn’t understand it exactly and moved on, have you?

 In essence, hardscaping can refer to any solid materials that you use while doing a landscaping project.
 From the rocks that surround your koi pond to the borders you use for boxes, all are examples of hardscaping.

 Even stone paths that line the lawn, gates or fences that protect it, gazebos and arbors can be included in hardscaping category.